-There has been an increase in the number of complaints about the personal use of cannabis in and around our properties.
-Possessing or using cannabis in your home is a criminal offence, unless it has been prescribed by a doctor for medicinal use.
-It is a breach of the tenancy agreement which states that the property must not be used for illegal activities.
-Tenancy enforcement action can only be considered where there is proof of cannabis use (rather than incense or vaping) and substantial evidence that the nuisance caused by the cannabis use was having a significant impact on an individual, such as serious detriment to health.
-This would need to be supported by evidence from other agencies such as medical professionals or Environmental Health.
+There has been an increase in complaints about personal cannabis use in and around our properties.
+Possessing or using cannabis at home is illegal unless prescribed by legally recognised prescriber for medicinal use and used legally (e.g., not smoked).
+This breaches the tenancy agreement, which prohibits illegal activities.
+Tenancy enforcement action requires proof of cannabis use and substantial evidence that it significantly impacts an individual, such as serious health issues.
+This must be supported by evidence from other agencies like medical professionals or Environmental Health.